microsoft/Pyjion/README.md

 ## Getting Started

 ### Download dependencies
-Run `GetDeps.bat` to use git to download [CoreCLR](https://github.com/dotnet/coreclr) and hg to download [Python](https://hg.python.org/cpython).
+Run `GetDeps.bat` to use git to download [CoreCLR](https://github.com/dotnet/coreclr) and [Python](https://github.com/python/cpython).
 It will also patch Python to have JIT support and CoreCLR to disable COM support.

 ### Build Dependencies
 Run `BuildDeps.cmd` to build CoreCLR and Python (which includes downloading Python's dependencies).